tomfielden/TerikoTableau/README.md

 The "Old" field is intended to join with the "IPS Product Detail" MFGR/Manufacturer field.
 The "New" field either contains a name that is intended to substituted for an existing name (this is an opportunity to group names together into a common name) or left blank.
 In the left blank case, a formula in the workflow will fill in a computed value in place of the original name, originally this was BRAND or, if null, MFGR_ID.

-* Distributors
+* Distributor.csv

-The Distributor sheet/table contains two fields
+This contains two fields,

     * Old
     * New